Anishtaa/Loan-Approval-Analysis/README.md

 ## 🛠 Tools & Techniques
 - Power BI Desktop for dashboard creation
 - DAX for calculated measures
-- Power Query for data cleaning and transformations (if required)
+- Power Query for data cleaning and transformations

 ## 📌 Notes
 - The DAX measures are documented in `src/queries/DAX.txt`.
 - The full report is available in `reports/Final_Report.pdf`.
-- Dashboard screenshots are stored in `reports/dashboard_screenshots/`.
+- Dashboard screenshots are stored in `reports/screenshot/`.